mi-da/learning-to-learn-CAS/index.md

 <img src="notebook_files/figure-html/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />

-We visualize how the attributes are represented by the clustering
+We visualize how the attributes are represented by the clustering:

 ```r